4 Signs You're Potty Training Too Early - Baby Chick

 Share

-Potty training – knowing when to start and the actual getting it done part – was the unexpected winner of the “most challenging thing we’ve done as parents.”
-When it came to potty training, our very strong-willed son, we struggled, researched all the strategies, and ultimately found that it came down to one thing: waiting for him to be ready to potty train.
+Potty training—knowing when to start and actually getting it done—was the unexpected winner of the “most challenging thing we’ve done as parents.”
+When it came to potty training, our very strong-willed son, we struggled, researched all the strategies, and ultimately found that it came down to one thing: waiting for him to be ready.

 Some experts will tell you there’s no such thing as a child being “ready.”
 They claim that if you follow the right strategies, you can potty train a child before they turn two.
-This can be true, but I think it depends on the child, as with everything parenting-related.
+This can be true, but as with everything parenting-related, it depends on the child.

 For our son, there was a definite need to wait.
 We stopped potty training after trying when he was just short of 3 years old.
 He’d seemed interested and “ready.”
 But two days in, we were both crying out of frustration, and he had decided that peeing on the floor was much more desirable.
 So we took a time out, and it turned out that stopping and waiting until he was genuinely ready was the best decision we could have made.